auth0/docs/articles/best-practices/rules.md

 :::

 #### Limiting calls to paid services
-If you have rules that call a paid services - such as sending SMS messages via Twilio - make sure that you only use the service when necessary.
+If you have rules that call paid services - such as sending SMS messages via Twilio - make sure that you only use those servicess when necessary.
 This not only provides performance enhancement but helps to avoid extra charges too.
 To help reduce calls to paid services:

 * Disallow public sign-ups to reduce the number of users who can sign up and trigger calls to paid services.
 * Ensure that a rule only gets triggered for an authorized subset of users, or other appropriate conditions.
 For example, you may want to add logic that checks if a user has a particular email domain, role/group, or subscription level before triggering the call to the paid service.

 #### Limiting calls to the Management API
-Outside the use of the [auth0](#auth0-object) object, prefer to avoid calls to the Auth0 Management API.
-The Auth0 Management API is [rate limited](/policies/rate-limits#management-api-v2) - which will still be a consideration even when using the auth0 object too (so be sure to use it sparingly).
-In addition, Management API functions take varying degrees of time to perform so will incur varying degrees of latency; executing user search functions, for instance, should be kept to a minimum and performed only where absolutely necessary - even when executed via the `auth0` object.
+Outside use of the [`auth0`](#auth0-object) object, prefer to avoid calls to the Auth0 Management API.
+The Auth0 Management API is [rate limited](/policies/rate-limits#management-api-v2) - which will still be a consideration even when using the `auth0` object too (so be sure to use it sparingly).
+In addition, Management API functions take varying degrees of time to perform, so will incur varying degrees of latency; executing [user search](/api/management/v2#!/Users/get_users) functionality, for example, should be kept to a minimum and performed only where absolutely necessary - even when executed via the `auth0` object.

 ## Security